sambramahuang/lionspit/README.md

 2. **Authentication → Providers → Email**: turn off "Confirm email" so self-serve signup logs a user straight in — no email sending to set up for a hackathon demo.
-3. Note down, from **Project Settings → API**: the Project URL, the anon/publishable key, and (under JWT Settings) the JWT Secret.
-You'll need these below.
+3. Note down, from **Project Settings → API**: the Project URL and the anon/publishable key.
+You'll need these below (there's no need to touch JWT Settings at all — see the Login bullet under "How it works").

 ## 2. Backend setup